Extension DGAs and topological Hochschild homology: E-infinity -DGAs are not extension

-By taking a fibrant replacement of $X$ in commutative $H\F_p$-algebras, we assume that $X$ is fibrant as a commutative $H\Z$-algebra.
 Note that $H\Z \wedge Y$ is cofibrant as a commutative $H\Z$-algebra; this is the case because $H\Z \wedge - $ is a left Quillen functor from commutative $\Sp$-algebras to commutative $H\Z$-algebras and therefore it preserves cofibrant objects.